-- The PFA School Team Lead will contact their regional Mental Health Manager (Associate Director or Program Manager) for consultation and support. - Based on information received, the Associate Director of Mental Health will activate the PFA Team, requesting support from other regional school counselors if needed. - The PFA Team will follow their pre-assigned responsibilities as outlined.
+- The PFA School Team Lead will contact their regional Mental Health Manager (Associate Director or Program Manager) for consultation and support. - Based on information received, Associate Director of Mental Health with activate PFA Team, requesting support from other regional school counselors if needed. - The PFA Team will follow their pre-assigned responsibilities as outlined.